 Interpretation demands an understanding of the archaeological record and of its geophysical expression, integrating the insights of the archaeologist with those of the geophysicist.
 It is also an ongoing process that is informed by subsequent testing and excavation.

 Precise, repeatable, geographically referenced spatial control is critical.
 At all levels of investigation and for posterity, this can hardly be taken too seriously.

 Reporting of results

 Reporting of geophysical survey results must address specific research questions, presenting relevant interpretations and recommendations.
-In some cases, in-progress results can be made available during fieldwork, and targets can be marked on the ground for testing or excavation.
+In-progress results can often be made available during fieldwork, and targets can be marked on the ground for testing or excavation.
 Formal reporting includes technical information to help understand survey results, maps and interpretive graphics, comprehensive interpretations, and specific recommendations for testing and further investigation.
 Survey data are provided for archival purposes and for use as GIS layers.